 EIN: If your LLC has more than one member, it must obtain its own IRS Employer Identification Number (EIN), even if it has no employees.
 If you form a one-member LLC, you must obtain an EIN for it only if it will have employees or you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
 You may obtain an EIN by completing an online EIN application on the IRS website.
 There is no filing fee.

 Business Licenses: Depending on the nature of your business, the State of New York may require that you either obtain a license or permit.
-For more information, see the New York Business Permits Assistance Program website.
+For more information, see the New York Business Permits Assistance Program (OPAL) website.
 Contact the county clerk and the clerk of the city, town, or village in which the business will operate with questions regarding local licenses or permits.